 Water Network learners will be taught how to take responsibility for planning and developing courses of action, including, where relevant, responsibility for the work of others and how to exercise autonomy and judgement within broad parameters and to address the knowledge and understanding of the Management of Water Networks.

-The qualification addresses the practical competencies required for the effective management of Water Networks Operations and provides evidence of organisational competence for Regulators and other stakeholders.
+The qualification addresses the practical competencies required for the effective management of Water Networks Operations and provides

 Overview of the Qualification – Main Themes